 - How a scholarship will help you meet your goals

 - Why continuing your education is important to you

 File the Free Application for Federal Student Aid (FAFSA) form.
 You will need to upload the Student Aid Report (SAR) showing your Expected Family Contribution (EFC).
-It is available to you after you complete the FAFSA.
-Do not send us your FAFSA.
-Help filing a FAFSA form is also generally available at your high school guidance office or your college financial aid office.
+The EFC is available to you after you complete the FAFSA.
+Please do not send the foundation your FAFSA.
+Help in filing a FAFSA is generally available through your high school guidance counselor or college financial aid office.

 Letter of Acceptance from the school you plan to attend, if available

 4. Search for Scholarships

 Carefully review our Scholarship Listings page to see all available scholarships and get familiar with the requirements for each.
 Pay close attention to the documentation and criteria required for each scholarship because not all are the same.

 5. Get Started on the Scholarship Gateway

 Proceed to the Scholarship Gateway and follow the specific instructions to “Register” (first-time users) or “Login” (returning users).
 Returning users should login with the email address they used when they first registered and follow the instructions if needed, to recover their password.

 For login problems,.
 Provide your full name, date of birth and the problem you are having.
 Enter “Login Help” in the subject line, and we will respond to you as quickly as possible.